In this article...

 Korean Stock Exchange (KRX) System

 The HoSE is currently in the process of installing the Korean Stock Exchange system which should make trading on the exchange faster and easier and allow for more products (short-selling and options, for example) to be bought and sold.
 It was reported in August 2023 that this system should have been operational by the end of that year, however, as of August 2024 this system is still not operational.
+There has now been suggestion that it might be operational in May of 2025.

 International integration

-In April of 2021, Vietnam officially became a part of the Asian and Oceanian Stock Exchanges Federation.
+- In April of 2021, Vietnam officially became a part of the Asian and Oceanian Stock Exchanges Federation.

-In September of 2023, the Vietnam Stock Exchange officially ascended to the World Federation of Exchanges.
+- In September of 2023, the Vietnam Stock Exchange officially ascended to the World Federation of Exchanges.

 What’s next?